sednalab/IoTECS/README.md

-# IoTECS -- A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions
+# IoTECS -- A Lean Simulator for Stress Testing of Cloud-Native IoT Systems: A Domain Specific Language and Industrial Case Studies

-This repository hosts the `A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions` paper.
+This repository hosts the `A Lean Simulator for Stress Testing of Cloud-Native IoT Systems: A Domain Specific Language and Industrial Case Studies` paper.
 The main focus of the project is the `IoTECS` domain-specific language (DSL) designed to simulate edge-to-cloud interactions for testing IoT systems.

 The repository contains the complete `IoTECS` DSL codebase, including user interface files, testing scripts, and configuration files.
 It also includes the results of various experiments conducted as part of the project, stored in the `results` directory.